-A neuropathologist diagnoses diseases of the central nervous system (brain and spinal cord) by looking at a sample of the tumour tissue removed by the neurosurgeon.
+A neuropathologist diagnoses diseases of the central nervous system (brain and spinal cord) by looking at a sample of the tumour tissue removed by the neurosurgeon

-By looking at the tumour cells under a microscope and also analysing the tumour's genes, the neuropathologist will be able to give a diagnosis of the type and grade of your child's brain tumour.
+The neuropathologist will look at the tumour cells under a microscope and also analyse the tumour's genes.
+From these examinations, the neuropathologist will be able to give a diagnosis of the type and grade of your child's brain tumour.
 This is important as it will help plan your child's treatment.